 I think my biggest crisis came around 6 a.m.
 (21 hours into the challenge) when I opened the problem #64 with continued fractions and then the problem #66 with Diophantine equation, which solution is again based on the continued fractions.

-2. Look for the patterns in the answers and then exploit them
+Look for patterns in the answers, and then exploit them

-3. Precompute everything you can.
 This is the biggest speed optimization you can get.
-Once you have the answers precomputed, outputting them has time complexity O(1)
+Once you have the answers precomputed, outputting them has time complexity O(1).

-– precompute the answers before solving the individual test cases
+- Precompute answers before solving the individual test cases: Challenge 10